lmc2179/lmc2179.github.io/drafts/aa_tests.md

 SRM check - Binomial distribution comparison - `scipy.stats.binomtest`

-Check for covariate imbalance between treatment and control - Fit propensity model with regression
+Check for covariate imbalance between treatment and control - Fit propensity model with `smf.logit`

 Check for assigned vs unassigned users. is it actually x%? does unassigned look any different than assigned? are assignments unique?